When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding: Details on CODERS

 A primary motivation for devising new methodology is that most existing screeners compute a single carelessness score for each participant.
 While this can work very well for distinguishing careless from attentive respondents, having a singular score for every respondent does not provide much information beyond the attentive-careless classification.
 As outlined in the main text, recent literature suggests that partially careless responding might be a common occurrence.
 As such, it might be more informative to know \emph{when} a given respondent starts responding carelessly (if at all) rather than a dichotomous attentive-careless distinction.
 For instance, this could be useful for knowing when the responses of a given respondent become unreliable so that one must not drop all of their responses in a primary analysis.
 In order to obtain a granular estimate of carelessness onset on the participant level, we require a carelessness score for \emph{every} item for \emph{every} respondent rather than a singular per-participant carelessness score.
 While some traditional screeners can be somewhat tweaked in this direction \citep[for instance, one could calculate separate intra-individual response variances for separate sets of items; see e.g.,][]{dunn2018,marjanovic2015}, accurate estimation of the onset of carelessness necessitates new methodology.

 As such, CODERS is based on two different carelessness scores on the participant-item level to capture a wide variety of different types of careless responding.
 The first dimension, reconstruction errors (RE) obtained via an auto-associative neural network (autoencoder) \citep{kramer1992}, is intended to measure inconsistent careless responding, such as choosing response categories at random, on the participant-item level.
-Autoencoders are described in detail in Section~\ref{sec:autoencoders-formal}.
 The second dimension, a LongStringPattern (LSP) sequence, is a generalization of the famous longstring index \citep{johnson2005} that measures on the participant-item level if a given response is part of a content-independent recurring response sequence, such as $1-2-1-2-\dots-1-2$.
 If so, it allows one to trace back when the recurring sequence has started, thereby providing evidence for the onset of invariable carelessness.
-LSP is explained in detail in Section~\ref{app:LSP-algorithm}.
+Autoencoders and LSP are described in detail in the following sections.